 With Shilpi Goel and Matt Kaufmann, I have developed a partial model of the x86 instruction-set architecture.

-Over the last eleven years, I have had a collaboration with Centaur Technology, a company that designs X86-compatible microprocessors that are sold by VIA.
+Since 2006, I have had a collaboration with Centaur Technology, a company that designs X86-compatible microprocessors that are sold by VIA.
 This effort involves a direct connection between my UT group, that includes another professor, three scientists, a group of PhD students, and a highly-skilled group I helped to attract to work at Centaur.
 We now have a very tight research and development relationship, where there is a bi-directional exchange of techniques being developed at both places.
-The Centaur management has allowed improvments in our core tool conceived at Centaur to flow back to UT for inclusion in our analysis tool, ACL2, which is now used by approximately 20 design engineers at Centaur.
+The Centaur management has allowed improvements in our core tool conceived at Centaur to flow back to UT for inclusion in our analysis tool, ACL2, which is now used by approximately 20 design engineers at Centaur.
 This approach has resulted in a huge advance in the scale of the problems we can address as well as the type of problems we are pursuing.
 This made it possible for us to provide Centaur with analysis tools much more advanced than can be leased or purchased at any price.

 Presently, I am working with Ivan Sutherland on the design, analysis, verification, testing, and implementation of RSFQ-based circuits.